 Its Prime Objections are as follows:

 Advocates attend court proceedings at a victim’s request.
-We assist victims step by step during court proceedings and after if requested.
+Assist victims step by step during court proceedings and after if requested.

 Education and Public Awareness

-As an organization, we are striving to change behaviors through education.
+Striving as an organization to change behaviors through education.

 - Speakers for presentations at any interested organization or school